Date(s) - Thursday, June 13th

 Marc Chagall’s Le Cirque series is on loan from the permanent collection of the Manitowoc-based Rahr-West Art Museum.

-Sponsors: Brico Fund, Greater Milwaukee Foundation – The Robert L. and Dolores Schlossmann, Anonymous*, Kohl Charities, Suzy B. Ettinger*, Nita Soref*, The Gerald and Louise Stein Family*, Clarice S. Turer Charitable Fund, Debra & Moshe Katz, Drs.
-Jane & Ellis Avner, Young Leadership Division of the Milwaukee Jewish Federation, Neena & Rick Florsheim, Ovation Chai Point and Ovation Jewish Home, Anonymous, Sharon Canter
+Exhibit Sponsors: Brico Fund, Greater Milwaukee Foundation – The Robert L. and Dolores Schlossmann Fund, Anonymous*, Kohl Philanthropies, Milwaukee Arts Board, Suzy B. Ettinger*, Nita Soref*, The Gerald & Louise Stein Family*, Clarice S. Turer Charitable Fund, Debra & Moshe Katz, Drs.
+Jane & Ellis Avner, Young Leadership Division of the Milwaukee Jewish Federation, Neena & Rick Florsheim, Ovation Chai Point and Ovation Jewish Home, Anonymous, Sharon & Richard Canter*, Buzz Monkeys (*Donor Advised Fund of the Jewish Community Foundation) / Media Sponsor: Shepherd Express

 Image: Portfolio # M-512 © 2019 Artists Rights Society (ARS), New York / ADAGP, Paris.